darshanpatil94/Furniture-Shop-Software/README.txt

 --------------------------
 # Furniture-Shop-Software
 --------------------------
-Implementation of Customer Bill Management Software for Furniture Shop using Data Structure concepts in C Data Structure concepts such as Stack, Queue, Tree, Merge sort, Quick sort, BFS are implemented.
+Implementation of Customer Bill Management Software for Furniture Shop using Data Structure concepts in C.

+Data Structure concepts such as Stack, Queue, Tree, Merge sort, Quick sort, BFS are implemented.

 -------------------
 Execution of code
 -------------------
-fur.txt contains the information of furniture available in furniture shop. customerdetails.txt contains the information of customer who buy the items.
+fur.txt contains the information of furniture available in furniture shop. customer_details.txt contains the information of customer who buy the items.
 _______________________
 TYPE in command prompt
 -----------------------